-- 4.6 The Capital Approval Governance process aims to: - provided greater emphasis on the link to strategic priorities and achievement of benefits and outcomes. - ensure each submission identifies any contribution to reducing carbon and/or how the development or investment will support a zero-carbon agenda. - 4.7 The governance process requires that Directorates submit business cases to the officer led Strategic Capital Board for initial consideration.
+- 4.6 The Capital Approval Governance process aims to provide greater emphasis on the link to strategic priorities and achievement of benefits and outcomes.
+As part of this each submission is requested to identify any contribution to reducing carbon and/or how the development or investment will support a zero-carbon agenda. - 4.7 The governance process requires that Directorates submit business cases to the officer led Strategic Capital Board for initial consideration.
 Each scheme requires approval to enter the development pool or as a commitment in the main programme.
-The business case must set out the requirement for funding and any funding stream available (eg grant), how it meets the Council's strategic priorities, risk analysis and expected outcomes and benefits. - 4.8 The Strategic Capital Board meets monthly to scrutinise new proposals and consider the progress/risks in relation to schemes already in delivery as well as update on potential schemes which may be in the future pipeline.
-The board is chaired by the Executive Director of Finance and consists of the Executive Directors from each of the Directorates, the Monitoring Officer and finance/project management support. - 4.9 In line with the agreed process, schemes progress from the Strategic Capital Board to initially be considered by the Deputy Leader and the Executive Member for Finance and Transformation.
+The business case must set out the requirement for funding and any funding streams available (e.g. grant), how it meets the Council's strategic priorities, risk analysis and expected outcomes and benefits. - 4.8 The Strategic Capital Board meets monthly to scrutinise new proposals and consider the progress/risks in relation to schemes already in delivery as well as update on potential schemes which may be in the future pipeline.
+The board is chaired by the Executive Director of Finance and Performance and consists of the Executive Directors from each of the Directorates, the Monitoring Officer and finance/project management support. - 4.9 In line with the agreed process, schemes progress from the Strategic Capital Board to initially be considered by the Council's Deputy Leader and the Executive Member for Finance and Transformation.
 Following review, the capital scheme proposals are reported to Executive for approval each month through the Capital Update Report.
-If approved, such proposals will be changes to the original approved programme.
+If approved, such proposals will be incorporated within the Council's Capital Programme.